University of Indonesia Central Library

 The Central Library (Indonesian Perpustakaan Pusat) is the main library of the University of Indonesia in Depok, Indonesia.
 Selected in an open design competition, the design concept was conceived by Denton Corker Marshall.
 The new library conceptually bridges the ancient knowledge and the contemporary knowledge in a form inspired by the ancient stone steles and light-play.
+It serves as the primary repository for the university's academic resources and houses an extensive collection of research materials, literature, and books, including works published by the university's own academic publishing house, Penerbit Universitas Indonesia (UI-Press).

 Design

 The library of the University of Indonesia is a result of an open design competition.
 The main purpose of the competition is to establish an international standard library and to replace the earlier Central Library that is deemed inadequate for a library.
 The new Central Library is conceived as a new social and knowledge hub for 30,000 students.
 The building is located in a very central location in the campus, on the waterfront of the campus lake.
 The circular form of the master plan of the Central Library follows the strong circular patterns which exist in the campus's master plan, apparent in the layout of the streets and the surrounding faculties.

 The Central Library is conceived as an earth architecture which integrates building and landscape.
 A series of stone-like towers project from the mound-like landform.
 The towers were seen as abstracted stone tablets (prasasti) rising from the earth mound.
 These stone towers clad with granite stone claddings have varying heights.
 The part of the library which faces the lake is "eroded", forming a sectional opening to the entire masses in the form of narrow-glazed bands, at the same time allowing light to enter into the interior.

 The "grass mound" of the library is a 5-story building of concrete roof and insulating soil cover.
 The grass mound is crisscrossed with bare lines, which represents the axis of existing landmarks of the University of Indonesia, which is the administrative Rectorate Building, the University Mosque and the Balairung (Public Hall).

 An amphitheater is part of the landscape of the library, located on the lakefront to be used as an additional public realm.
 This amphitheater with mature mahogany trees conceptually represents the circular landform eroded on the lakeside.
 This feature identifies the main entrance to the library, as well as the lightwell for the library.
 Cultural performances or social gatherings are often held in the auditorium.